Édouard Vuillard: Recognition and death

-In 1938, he received more official recognition.
-He was elected in February 1938 to the Académie des Beaux Arts, and in July 1938 the Musée des Arts Decoratifs presented a major retrospective of his paintings.
-Later in the year he traveled to Geneva to oversee the installation of his mural Peace, Protector of the Arts at the League of Nations Building.
+In 1938, Vuillard was elected to the Académie des Beaux Arts in February, and in July, the Musée des Arts Decoratifs presented a major retrospective of his paintings.
+Later in the year, he traveled to Geneva to oversee the installation of his mural Peace, Protector of the Arts at the League of Nations Building.

-In 1940, he completed his last two portraits.
-He suffered from pulmonary difficulties, and traveled to La Baule in Loire-Atlantique to restore his health.
+In 1940, Vuillard completed his last two portraits.
+He suffered from pulmonary difficulties and traveled to La Baule in Loire-Atlantique to restore his health.
 He died there on 21 June 1940, the same month that the French army was defeated by the Germans in the Battle of France.

 Personal life

 Vuillard was unmarried, but his personal life and his work were greatly influenced by his women friends.
 In the late 1890s he began a long relationship with Misia Natanson, the wife of his important patron, Thadée Natanson.
 Natanson had married her in April 1893, when she was sixteen years old.
 She appears in the Public Gardens.
 He helped her decorate the Natansons' apartment, painted her often in his decorative panels, and regularly accompanied her and her husband to their country house.

-In 1900 Vuillard met Lucy Hessel, wife of a Swiss art dealer, who became his new muse, traveling with him each year to Normandy in July, August and September, and giving him advice.
+In 1900, Vuillard met Lucy Hessel, wife of a Swiss art dealer, who became his new muse, traveling with him each year to Normandy in July, August and September, and giving him advice.
 She remained with him, despite many rivals and many dramatic scenes, until the end of his life.
 In addition to Misia and Lucy, he also had a long relationship with the actress Lucie Belin, for whom he arranged a pension when she fell ill in the 1920s.

 "Le Grand Teddy" painting rediscovery

-In 2014 the BBC television program Fake or Fortune? investigated a painting, owned by British scriptwriter Keith Tutt, which both he and the previous owners, Mr and Mrs Warren, believed to be by Vuillard.
-The vertical oval painting, which depicts a café scene, was thought to be one of a group of three paintings commissioned from Vuillard in 1918 to decorate a new Parisian café, "Le Grand Teddy", named after American president Teddy Roosevelt.
+In 2014, the BBC television program Fake or Fortune? investigated a painting owned by British scriptwriter Keith Tutt, which both he and the previous owners, Mr. and Mrs. Warren, believed to be by Vuillard.
+The oval painting, which depicts a café scene, was thought to be one of a group of three paintings commissioned from Vuillard in 1918 to decorate a new Parisian café, "Le Grand Teddy", named after American president Teddy Roosevelt.
 The main painting of the commission, a large horizontal oval work depicting a busy café interior (currently privately owned and kept in secure storage in Geneva, Switzerland) was at the time the only one of the three known to still exist and to have been fully confirmed as a genuine Vuillard.
 With assistance from art experts, the program undertook an exhaustive investigation and analysis of the Tutt painting, as well as carrying out extensive research to establish the painting's provenance.
 After submitting all the evidence to a committee at the secretive and highly conservative Wildenstein Institute in Paris, Tutt and the Fake or Fortune? team learned that the committee had unanimously agreed it was genuine.